January 3, 2023

 What Is Dolly’s Stampede Like?

 As the show begins, guests are awed by the majesty of 32 magnificent horses and their expert riders.
 From friendly competitions to daring feats of trick riding, the fast-paced, family-friendly show is a hit with all ages.
+An all-new thrilling and moving performance segment has been added to this dinner show this year – combining the show’s equestrian stars, breathtaking aerial acrobatics and original new music from Dolly herself, aptly titled “Wild Horses.”
 The performance concludes with a patriotic salute to the nation, featuring the song “Color Me America,” written and recorded by Parton.
 During November and December, the Stampede features a special Christmas-themed show with familiar holiday tunes, festive sets and a live Nativity scene that brings the magic of the season to life.

 No matter what time of year you visit, arrive early to enjoy the popular Horse Walk, where guests stroll the stables and meet the beautiful equine breeds that are the true stars of the show.
 While performances are added to accommodate demand, shows do fill up quickly.
 Guests are encouraged to reserve tickets online at dpstampede.com.